-To find out where people were voicing support or angst for presidential candidates, we combed 426,000 tweets for hashtags related to controversial political issues.
-We also examined emotionally charged terms related to gun laws and the Black Lives Matter movement.
+To find out where people were voicing support or angst for presidential candidates, we combed 772,000 tweets for hashtags related to controversial political issues and politically incorrect slurs.
+We also examined emotionally charged terms related to gun laws, the Black Lives Matter movement, women’s rights, and climate change.
 Does your home state reflect your political beliefs?
 Read on to find out.

 THE NEVER-NEVER TWEETS

 According to our collected data, #NeverTrump was mentioned in a greater volume of tweets than #NeverHillary — but not necessarily as a favorite.
 Per 100,000 residents, there were almost 68 tweets for #NeverTrump in Maine, followed by New Jersey (53 tweets), New York (46 tweets) and Nevada (45 tweets).

 Swing-state Iowa led in postings for #NeverHillary, with about 31 tweets per 100,000 residents.
 But even her top-tweeting state was no match for the anti-Trump noise; the volume of tweets related to the leading locations against each candidate revealed more than a 74% difference.

 Maine’s social media users seemed to be a little unhappy with both the Republican and Democratic political candidates.
 Mainers made the top five for both, but again, their voices were much louder when it came to trashing Trump.

 TWEETING SUPPORT FOR CANDIDATES

 We also analyzed which candidates received the most Twitter love in each state by gathering tweets with the hashtags #TrumpTrain and #ImWithHer.